Creeperman1524/RaspberryPi-Clock/README.md

 2. Edit some files created by the installation for more ease of use.
 3. Symlink all configuration files to this repository.
    - That way, any changes made to the repo can instantly be `git pull`'ed and updated.
-4. Install all the modules that I use.
+4. Install all the modules that I use and have created.
 5. Disable the pi's screensaver.
 6. Enable auto-start for when the Pi is restarted/shutdown.